knavels/lumen-twitter-api/README.md

 # Using Lumen to create some fetch (Scraping) api for twitter
-## This project is only meant to be used as an example of using twitter api and for educational purposes only, This project also done as a task issued by an emplyer as a test
+### This project is only meant to be used as an example of using twitter api and for educational purposes only, this project was also done as a task issued by an emplyer as a test

 for setting up: